Desi Arnaz Jr.

-Desiderio Alberto Arnaz IV (born January 19, 1953), known professionally as Desi Arnaz Jr., is a retired American actor and musician.
+Desiderio Alberto Arnaz IV (born January 19, 1953), better known as Desi Arnaz Jr., is an American retired actor and musician.
 He is the son of Lucille Ball and Desi Arnaz.

 Early life

-Arnaz was born on January 19, 1953, at Cedars-Sinai Medical Center in Los Angeles, California.
+Arnaz was born on January 19, 1953, at Cedars of Lebanon Hospital in Los Angeles.
 His older sister is actress Lucie Arnaz, who was born in 1951.